ethereum/go-ethereum/README.md

 ## Tomochain vs Giants

 Tomochain is built by the mindset of standing on the giants shoulder.
 We have learned from all advanced technical design concept of many well-known public blockchains on the market and shaped up the platform with our own ingredients.
 See below the overall technical comparison table that we try to make clear the position of Tomochain comparing to some popular blockchains at the top-tier.

 ![Tomochain](https://cdn-images-1.medium.com/max/1600/1*LkiIWFHPXh-0Whv3Hm1yMQ.png)

-**we just updated the number of masternodes accepted in the network upto 150*
+**We just updated the number of masternodes accepted in the network to a maximum of 150*

 ## Building the source

 Tomochain provides client binary called `tomo` for both running a masternode and running a full-node.
 Building `tomo` requires both a Go (1.7+) and a C compiler.
 Install them by your own way.
 Once the dependencies are installed, just run below commands:

 ```bash
 $ git clone https://github.com/tomochain/tomochain tomochain